Subscribe to our mailing list

 - foster long-term national efforts to monitor geodynamical events as well as nuclear testing treaties using geophysical technologies.

-The committee also serves as the U.S. member of the Inter-Union Commission on the Lithosphere.
+The committee also serves as the U.S. member of the International Lithosphere Program.